Live – The 50th Anniversary Tour

 Live – The 50th Anniversary Tour is a live album by the Beach Boys released on May 21, 2013.
 The album was recorded during the band's 50th anniversary reunion tour.

+Reception

+AllMusic reviewer Stephen Thomas Erlewine gave the album a good review, describing it as "a pleasant dose of nostalgia."
+The album was also criticized in several sources including The Independent as being "saturated in 'Auto-Tune'", turning the lead singers voices into "horrible metallic noises."